LunarG/gfxreconstruct/USAGE_desktop_Vulkan.md

                         setup for replay.
 The default without this option is to use a Virtual Swapchain of images which match the swapchain in effect at capture time and which are copied to the underlying swapchain of the implementation being replayed on.
+  --wait-before-present
+                        Force wait on completion of queue operations for all queues before calling Present.
+This is needed for accurate acquisition of instrumentation data on some platforms.
 ```

 ### Key Controls